toddaustin07/edgeWeather/README.md

 # edgeWeather
 ## Overview
 This SmartThings Edge driver provides weather data from select weather data sources (currently US Government & Dark Sky).
-It requires no SmartApp, however it does require either my Edge Bridge Server or a Proxy Server* running on a computer on your network.
+It requires no SmartApp, however it does require either my **Edge Bridge Server** or a general Proxy server[^1] running on a computer on your network.
 This provides the linkage for the Edge driver to reach internet endpoints which otherwise are not available to Edge drivers.

-Currently the driver provides 2 options for weather data, however it has been designed to be able to easily add more sources.
-Please request them in the SmartThings community or in the Issues tab here in Github.
-Provide working URLs for current data and forecast that I can use to test.

-\* Due to a current restriction in the Edge platform implementation, reaching **https**-based addresses is not supported using a standard proxy server.
+[^1]: Due to a current restriction in the Edge platform implementation, reaching **https**-based addresses is not supported using a standard proxy server.
 If the weather data source is only available via https and not http, then my Edge Bridge Server must be used.

 The [Edge Bridge Server](https://github.com/toddaustin07/edgebridge) is a simple program you can download and run on any Windows, Linux, or Mac computer.
 It requires no complicated setup.
 Just run it on an always-on computer with internet access and that's it.

+Currently the driver provides 2 options for weather data, however it has been designed to be able to easily add more sources.
+Please request them in the SmartThings community or in the Issues tab here in Github.
+Provide working URLs for current data and forecast that I can use to test; [email](mailto:rpi.smartthings@gmail.com) them to me if they contain personal account data.

 ## Pre-requisites
 * SmartThings hub that supports Edge